Is the Math Assessment required?

 What is the purpose of math assessment?

 The purpose of math assessment is to recommend a math class that is neither too difficult nor too easy for you.
-The Math Department is particularly concerned that you do not waste a semester by selecting a class that exceeds your preparation.

 What is the name and content of the math assessment test?